itfactorycourses/Testare_Manuala/manual_testing_jira_opensky.md

 You can find the full set of test conditions together with all the test cases in the following paragraph.

 ### 1.4 Test Design
 Functional test cases were created in Zephyr Squad based on the analysis of the specifications.
-The test cases can be accessed here (inserati linkul catre fisierul cu testele, in format pdf, word sau csv)
+The test cases can be accessed [here](https://github.com/itfactorycourses/Testare_Manuala/blob/main/Jira_TestCases.doc)

 ### 1.5 Test Implementation
 The following elements are needed to be ready before the test execution phase begins: